Michael Bisping: Early life

-Bisping was born on a British military base in Nicosia, Cyprus and grew up in Clitheroe, Lancashire.
+Bisping was born on a British military base in Nicosia, Cyprus.
+He is one of five children born to Jan Konrad Bisping and Kathleen (née Armitage) Bisping and grew up in Clitheroe, Lancashire.
 He attended St Augustine's Roman Catholic High School, Billington.

+Michael's Polish paternal grandfather, Andrew (Andrzej Bobola Bisping von Gallen), was born in what is now Masaliany, Byerastavitsa Rayon, Hrodna Voblasts, Belarus, descended from German nobility who moved to Poland in the Middle Ages and was a member of the noble Polish Zamoyski family (through his mother), while Michael's English paternal grandmother, Mary Greenwood, was from Clitheroe.

-His Polish paternal grandfather, Andrew (Andrzej Bobola Bisping von Gallen), through his mother (Countess Marie Josepha Zamoyska), was a member of the noble Zamoyski Family of Poland.
-Many members of the noble families were pursued and executed by German Nazi forces during World War II; Andrew fled with his family from Poland to England after the German invasion in 1939.
-Bisping's father, Jan, was in the British Army; his mother is Irish.
+Andrzej Bobola Bisping von Gallen fled with his family from Poland to England after the Soviet invasion in September 1939.
+Many members of the noble families were pursued and executed by Soviet Red Army during World War II, including Andrew's father, Jan, who was named after his own grandfather (Andrew's father), served in the British Army.
+Michael's mother is from Northern Ireland.
+Bisping has described himself as "English through and through".
 He began training Jujutsu at the age of eight.
 In 1994, at the age of 15, he competed as an amateur in Britain's first "no holds barred" competition, a precursor to modern MMA, called Knock Down Sport Budo (KSBO).

 At the age of 18, Bisping decided to abandon his martial arts training "to pursue real-life".
 Less than a year later, Bisping began training in boxing, kickboxing, and karate on the advice of Allan Clarkin, owner of Black Knights Kickboxing, who saw potential in him.
 Bisping enjoyed a short but successful kickboxing career, winning the North West Area title and later the Pro British light heavyweight kickboxing title.

 After again briefly quitting competition in 1998, Bisping returned to kickboxing to take the Pro British light heavyweight title for a second time.
 Soon after winning his second kickboxing title, he was forced to abandon his full-time training for a "real job".
 In addition to working at factories, slaughterhouses, and demolition companies, he was also an upholsterer, postman, tiler, plasterer, and salesman.